According to Wikipedia,

 Naropa University is known for it's academic work in the following disciplines:

-Naropa University's most influential alumni faculty include professors and professionals in the fields of Religious Studies, Literature, and Psychology.
+Naropa University's most influential alumni include professors and professionals in the fields of Literature, Psychology, and Religious Studies.
 Here are some of Naropa University's most famous alumni: